csc-training/linux-1/05-Text-Editors.md

 # Why text editors?

-- Several times in this course you might have heard the sentence "_everything is text_".
-Therefore, being able to create and manipulate text in files is very important
+- Several times in this course you encountered the phrase "_everything is text_".
+Consequently, it is important to create and manipulate text in files
 	- We discuss standard (shell) text editors you most likely can expect to be found on Linux computers by default
+	- some applications use these text editors as defaults (e.g. `git` on Ubuntu calls `nano` for writing commit messages)
 - For users being used to editors or text processing programs from Mac or Windows, these editors may not immedeately feel intuitive
 	- Alternatively, there are editors in Linux desktop GUIs that are closer to Windows way of usage, e.g., gedit or Kate
     - for instance, gedit supports **ctrl+c** (copying), **ctrl+x** (cut) and **ctrl+v** (Paste)